In the Nightside Eclipse: Artwork

-Musical style, writing, composition
+The interior artwork features a photograph of the Trascau Fortress in Transylvania.

+Music and lyrics

 In the Nightside Eclipse has often been referred to as a pioneering influence in symphonic black metal.
 Although all the key elements of black metal are present, such as fast tremolo-picked guitar passages, harsh screams, and raw, lo-fi production, the use of symphonic keyboard sections is a key part of the album's distinctive sound.
 According to Steve Huey of AllMusic, "Even if the keyboards mostly just outline basic chord changes, they add a melancholy air to all the furious extreme sounds, turning the one-note ugliness of black metal into something emotionally complex."
+Kerrang said, "Proving that [black metal] wasn’t all about primitivism, instead the composition here is technically and creatively staggering, with ethereal keyboards adding a freezing atmosphere."
+Ihsahn said: "We had no commercial ambitions; there were none to have.
+It sounds romantic, but all this music was made purely with artistic motivations, this total, introverted, Norwegian 'keep it to ourselves' attitude is what enabled us to create something that no one else had done."

-Most of the music was written and rehearsed before the band entered the studio, however much of the symphonic keyboard sections were composed in the studio at the time of recording as the band did not then have a permanent keyboard player.
-Some of the lyrics on the final version of the album were partially written by Mortiis before he left the band.
+Some of the lyrics on the final version of the album were partially written by Mortiis, before he left the band.
 Samoth has suggested that the frequent use of the word "emperor" in the lyrics became a kind of metaphor, "for our own entity, for the dark lord, for the devil, for the strong and mighty."
 Samoth has cited the power of Norwegian nature as a key inspiration on Emperor's music and this album in particular.
-They also expressed a fascination with the Viking age, Tolkien's literature, the story of Dracula, as well as "everything related to Transylvania, the Carpathian Mountains, the dark corners of Eastern Europe, and folklore."
+They also expressed a fascination with the Viking age, Tolkien's literature, story of Dracula, as well as "everything related to Transylvania, the Carpathian Mountains, the dark corners of Eastern Europe, and folklore."
 Ihsahn, however, has explained that he never read much of Tolkien's work, although he consciously made use of the language and imagery of fantasy.

-Recording, production

-The album was co-produced by Pytten, who produced Mayhem's De Mysteriis Dom Sathanas and Burzum's debut album, as well as albums by Immortal and Enslaved.
-Faust partially credits Pytten with the sound of In the Nightside Eclipse.
-Although the album was recorded in July 1993, it was not mixed until the following year due to Faust and Samoth's arrests and sentences in jail.
-In the end, only Ihsahn and Samoth were present for the mixing of the album, though he passed along his input to them in a letter.
-Ihsahn was ill at the time of recording, and Tchort recalls him spitting blood while recording vocals for the album.
-Some of the early vocal takes were replaced with ones recorded after he had recovered, as were some of the keyboard parts.